livz/LanaBot/README.md

 Planned features:

  * Deployment on Raspberry PI
- * Take screenshots with Picamera
+ * Take pictures with Picamera
  * Other cool AI :) features